'That's something to be proud of'

 To find that happiness, Olsen encouraged her peers to “go out of your way to visit new places, meet people and test out various hobbies.”

-“As our class motto says ‘We will never discover new oceans until we have the courage to lose sight of the shore,’” she said.
+“As our class motto says, ‘We will never discover new oceans until we have the courage to lose sight of the shore,’” she said.
 “Keep an open mind as you consider your options for the future and don’t be afraid to change your job or your major.”

 The class flower is a yellow rose and its colors are sapphire blue and silver.
 The class song performed by the select and concert choirs was “Seasons of Love.”
+The orchestra performed “Pomp and Circumstance” as the graduates entered and exited the gym.

 “Regardless of where you will go,” Smith said, “you will all be a Norwalk High School class of 2017 graduate — that’s something to be proud of.”